canonical/lxd/doc/api-extensions.md

 ## storage\_lvm\_lv\_resizing
 This introduces the ability to resize logical volumes by setting the "size" property in the containers root disk device.

+## id\_map\_base
+This introduces a new security.idmap.base allowing the user to skip the map auto-selection process for isolated containers and specify what host uid/gid to use as the base.